 evening or weekend allowances

-Think of hospitality, retail, logistics or healthcare.
+Think of hospitality, retail, logistics, or healthcare.

 -

-your collective agreement
+your collective labor agreement

 -